 The Hokus Pokus furniture transfer comes in a neat and tidy tube.
 Inside the tube is also a protective backing behind the transfer that isn’t attached to the actual transfer.
 I call it a protective white sheet.
 It’s simply there to protect the adhesive on the transfer and keeps them clean before use.
 The design itself is on a clear plastic sheet.
 It also comes with a wooden stick to release the transfer by rubbing.

 For easy application, lay the protective sheet on a flat surface and use scissors to cut out the designs you want to use.
 Of course, you can use the whole transfer.
 The good thing about these furniture transfers is you can save what you don’t use for another project.
-Simply place the adhesive side down on the protective sheet and re-roll.
+Place the adhesive side down on the protective sheet and re-roll.
 Place any unused portion in the tube for safekeeping.
-The adhesive will not lose its stickiness if it is stored properly and kept clean and away from dust.
+The adhesive will not lose its stickiness if stored properly and kept clean and away from dust.